 The stele had been passing from hand to hand until the Department of Antiquities of the National Museum of Denmark acquired it.
 The venerable tombstone is still displayed at the museum today.

 The inscriptions on its marble turned out to be the oldest surviving complete piece of music in the world – an epitaph with musical notation.
-The stele is dated between 2nd century B.C. and 1st century A.D.
+The stele is dated between the 2nd century B.C. and the 1st century A.D.

 Experts were able to decipher both the words and the note symbols.